 Although loss of existing minimum essential coverage is a qualifying event that triggers a special open enrollment period for ACA-compliant plans, short-term policies are not considered minimum essential coverage, so the loss of short-term coverage is not a qualifying event.

-In addition, since short-term health insurance is not considered minimum essential coverage, you’ll still be on the hook for the ACA’s shared responsibility penalty if the total amount of time you’re uninsured or covered by a short-term plan is more than three months out of the year.
-(There’s a slight exception for 2014: People who enrolled in an ACA-compliant plan by March 31 – and thus have coverage effective May 1 – are exempt from the penalty even if they were uninsured or covered by a short-term plan for the first four months of the year.)
+In addition, since short-term health insurance is not considered minimum essential coverage, you’ll still be on the hook for the ACA’s shared responsibility penalty if the total amount of time you’re uninsured or covered by a short-term plan during the year is three months or longer.

 Although short-term plans do not provide the level of coverage or consumer protections that the new ACA-compliant plans offer, obtaining a short-term policy is better than remaining uninsured.
-And given the very limited range of options available outside of open enrollment, a short-term policy may be your best choice for the rest of 2014 if you didn’t purchase a new plan during open enrollment.
+Given the very limited range of options available outside of open enrollment, a short-term policy may be your best choice for the rest of 2016 if you you don’t enroll in a plan during open enrollment.